Dr Pepper Chocolate Cherry Brownies

 Brownie batter in a bowl, with maraschino cherries and Dr Pepper in the background

-Pro Tip: When the chocolate is almost melted, take it out of the microwave, and let it sit before stirring that final time.
+When the chocolate is almost melted, remove the bowl from the microwave, and let it sit on the countertop before stirring that final time.
+You don’t want to over-heat your chocolate because it can burn.

 Brownies in a pan, before baking

-When the chocolate has melted completely, add the vegetable oil and the brown sugar and granulated sugars to it.
+Once the chocolate is melted, pour in the vegetable oil, brown sugar and granulated sugar to it.
 Use a rubber spatula or whisk to stir it well, until smooth.

 Crack the eggs into a small bowl.
 Break the yolks with a fork, and then pour the eggs into the chocolate mixture.